skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 And as for the waiting-for-element logic, you also have a few options:

 - Using [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) logic, you can check for an element's existence in a loop until it does exist.
-- You can use the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API for a nuanced system in terms of waiting for elements or changes to elements.
+- You can use the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API for a nuanced element observation system.

 Or you can be truly lazy like my example and just wait 400 milliseconds: